shimspedy/sengov/content/states/ohio/ismail-mohamed/_index.md

 As State Representative, Rep. Mohamed wants to address the issues of small business development, affordable housing, public safety, and education.

-Rep. Mohamed joined fellow State Representative Munira Abdullahi in the 135th General Assembly in becoming the first Somali Americans in the state legislature�s history.
+Rep. Mohamed joined fellow State Representative Munira Abdullahi in the 135th General Assembly in becoming the first Somali Americans in the state legislature’s history.